 The Deacon Timothy Pratt Bed and Breakfast is one of the oldest homes in the area, dating back to 1746.
 The inn has retained all of its colonial elegance while still offering modern luxuries such as in-room Jacuzzis.
 If you book the romance package for your stay, you’ll find chocolate truffles and a bottle of champagne waiting for you in your room.
-The staff is also happy to arrange in-room massages for couples or singles, and each room is equipped with a fireplace to ensure maximum comfort and a romantic ambiance on cold winter nights.
+The staff is also happy to arrange in-room massages for couples or singles, and each room (from $120) is equipped with a fireplace to ensure maximum comfort and a romantic ambiance on cold winter nights.

 When I arrive at the inn, I am offered complimentary port wine.
 I enjoy my aperitif while warming up in front of the parlor fireplace as two other guests play a competitive game of chess in another corner of the room.
 Breakfast the next day is served on fine china and consists of home baked goods, fruit and yogurt (egg dishes are added on weekend mornings).
 I inquire if the inn has hosted any famous guests recently.
 “We get people from all over,” innkeeper Connie Corbett tells me, “From Europe, Russia, and quite a few from New York.
 And maybe they’re famous…you never know!”
 Of the couple that recently visited from Russia, Corbett said “instead of having the port wine at dinner, they had it for breakfast.”